Price Check

 Price Check is a 2012 comedy film about the high price of a middle-class life.
 The film was written and directed by Michael Walker, and stars Parker Posey and Eric Mabius.

 Plot

-Pete Cozy (Eric Mabius) has found himself a house in the suburbs and a job in the pricing department of a middling supermarket chain.
-Pete's job allows him to spend quality time with his wife (Annie Parisse) and young son and, despite the fact that they are drowning in debts, they appear happy.
+Pete Cozy (Eric Mabius) lives in a house in the suburbs with a job in the pricing department of a middling supermarket chain.
+Pete's job allows him to spend quality time with his wife (Annie Parisse) and young son and, despite the family drowning in debt, they appear happy.

 Everything changes when Pete gets a new boss, the beautiful, high-powered, fast talking Susan Felders (Parker Posey).
 With Susan's influence, Pete finds himself on the executive track, something that both surprises and excites him.
 The more his salary increases, the more he has to perform at work... and the less time he gets to spend with his family.
 At the same time, his relationship with his boss begins to cross the line of professional etiquette.
-Both become enamored with one another – creating tension in the workplace and in his personal home life.
+Both become enamored with one another – creating tension in the workplace and in Pete's home life.